Images (3)

 Note(s)This section has been translated automatically.

-PMH has been observed in Central Europe in recent years, especially in black female migrants from tropical countries.
+PMH has been observed in Central Europe in recent years, particularly in dark-skinned female migrants from tropical countries.

 LiteratureThis section has been translated automatically.